erikrose/mediawiki-parser/README.rst

  preprocessed_text = preprocessor.parse(source)
  output = parser.parse(preprocessed_text.leaves())

-`output` will contain the rendered HTML.
+The `output` string will contain the rendered HTML.
 You should describe the behavior you expect by filling the variables of the first lines:
  * if the wikitext calls foreign templates, put their names and content in the `templates` dict (e.g.: `{'my template': 'my template content'}`)
  * if some HTML tags are allowed on your wiki, list them in the `allowed_tags` list (e.g.: `['center', 'big', 'small', 'span']`; avoid `'script'` and some others, for security reasons)
  * if some self-closing HTML tags are allowed on your wiki, list them in the `allowed_self_closing_tags` list (e.g.: `['br', 'hr']`; avoid `'script'` and some others, for security reasons)